-Who Is Archie?
-Decoding Meghan Markle and Prince Harry's Baby's Name
+The Meaning Behind the Name of Meghan and Harry's Son Archie

 Days before the big reveal of Meghan and Harry's child's name, many predicted the famous couple would opt for something along the lines of Arthur, Alexander and Albert.

-William and Kate had given their eldest son and daughter, Princess Charlotte, 3, names that have been used by the British royal family over the past few centuries.
+William and Kate had given their eldest son and daughter names that have been used by the British royal family over the past few centuries.
 Their youngest child, son Prince Louis, 1, also has a royal name.
 Unsurprisingly, Meghan and Prince Harry broke tradition, as they are known to do.

 When it comes to picking a name, many royals have paid tribute to their lineage.
 For example, King George VI was Queen Elizabeth II's father.
 King George IV's only child was Princess Charlotte of Wales.
 The Duke and Duchess of Cambridge's daughter's name is Charlotte.
 Her middle names are Elizabeth and Diana, which is an homage to the queen and William and Harry's late mother, Princess Diana.

 However, it's common that the closer you are to the throne, the more traditional your child's name must be.
 Archie stands seventh in line.
-And contrary to popular belief, he won't automatically hold the title of "prince," unless the queen bestows that to him.

 success!